slsu0424/slsu0424.github.io/_posts/2023-10-12-powerful-things-markdown-editor.md

 title:  "Switchover disruptions: The true cost of a medical scribe"
 author: sandy
 categories: [ healthcare, AI, economics ]
-image: assets/images/2023-10/shutterstock_disrupt.jpg
+image: assets/images/2023-10/shutterstock_1841040424_license_resize.jpg
 ---
 "Switchover disruptions" was highlighted in Harvard Business Review's recent [article](https://hbr.org/2023/09/ai-adoption-in-u-s-health-care-wont-be-easy) on the challenges of AI adoption in healthcare.
 [Economists](https://www.aeaweb.org/articles?id=10.1257/mic.4.3.1) define it as the cost of integrating new technologies that can dampen an organization's profits.

-This prompted me to examine the ways in which this new wave of AI (generative AI) can minimize such disruptions, and if this type of AI is worth the tradeoff.
+This prompted me to examine the ways in which this new wave of AI can minimize such disruptions, and if this type of AI is worth the tradeoff.

 ## The unsettling case of high switchover disruption: EHRs